 The button two jacket has Cyril Castle’s classic English cut with a full chest and narrow waist, and the shoulders are narrow and soft but have a straight line with roped sleeve heads.
 It has slanted flap pockets and deep double vents, which take from the English country look, and the cuffs are flared with kissing ‘link’ buttons.

 The black trousers and ecru shirt match the black suit that Scaramanga’s 007 dummy wears and Bond later changes into, planned that way to make Bond’s change of clothing easier and more believable.
 The trousers have a high amount of sheen that suggests they are made of mohair, and thus they would wear as cool as possible in the heat on Scaramanga’s island.
 The trousers have a darted front, no side pockets, large coin pockets on both sides of the trousers accessed from just below the waistband and two rear button-through pockets.
 The leg is tapered to the knee and flares out to the hem.
-The belt buckle has a “G” motif, meaning it’s most likely from Gucci, who also provided Bond’s black slip-on shoes.
+The belt buckle has a “G” motif, meaning it’s most likely from Gucci, who possibly provided Bond’s black slip-on shoes.

 The ecru cotton poplin shirt from Frank Foster has a high spread collar with long points, a front placket stitched close to the centre and two-button cocktail cuffs.
 See the image below for a look at Frank Foster’s cocktail cuff design.
 Compared to Turnbull & Asser’s cocktail cuffs, Foster’s cuff are deeper and not as rounded, and the buttons are spaced farther apart.
 Bond wears a textured woven black silk tie, though it is neither a knit nor a grenadine tie.
 The black tie pulls the outfit together and adds a sober and classic Bond element to tone down the jacket’s bold check.